 • Solving Left-Ground Dissubsumptions: Then $\mathfrak{s} = C_1 \sqcap \cdots \sqcap C_n \not\sqsubseteq^?
 X$ and to a generated subsumption of the form $X \sqsubseteq^?
 A$ or $X \sqsubseteq^? \exists r.Z$ no further rule is applicable.
 If n = 0, then no further dissubsumptions are generated, and thus $c(\Gamma_j) > c(\Gamma{j+1})$.
-Otherwise, we denote by $|\mathfrak{s}i|$ the size of the dissubsumption resulting from applying Atomic Decomposition to $C_i \not\sqsubseteq^? \exists r.Z$, $1 \le i \le n$, where we consider this number to be 0 if the dissubsumption was simply discarded (cf. Cases b)-d) of Atomic Decomposition).
+Otherwise, we denote by $|\mathfrak{s}i|$ the size of the dissubsumption resulting from applying Atomic Decomposition to $C_i \not\sqsubseteq^? \exists r.Z, 1 \le i \le n$, where we consider this number to be 0 if the dissubsumption was simply discarded (c.f.
+Cases b)-d) of Atomic Decomposition).

-Note that the Solving rule for left-ground dissubsumptions is not limited to non-flat dissubsumptions, and thus the algorithm completely eliminates all leftground dissubsumptions from Γ .
+Note that the rule Solving Left-Ground Dissubsumptions is not limited to non-flat dissubsumptions, and thus the algorithm completely eliminates all left-ground dissubsumptions from Γ .
 It is also easy to see that, if the algorithm is successful, then the resulting disunification problem Γ is flat.
 We now prove that this nondeterministic procedure is correct in the following sense.

-Lemma 10.
-The dismatching problem Γ_0 is solvable iff there is a successful run of Algorithm 8 such that the resulting flat disunification problem Γ has a local solution.
+Lemma 4.3.
+The dismatching problem Γ_0 is solvable iff there is a successful run of Algorithm 4.1 such that the resulting flat disunification problem Γ has a local solution.

 Proof.
-For soundness (i.e. the if direction), let σ be the local solution of Γ and consider the run of Algorithm 8 that produced Γ .
+For soundness (i.e. the "if" direction), let σ be the local solution of Γ and consider the run of Algorithm 4.1 that produced Γ .
 It is easy to show by induction on the reverse order in which the rules have been applied that σ solves all subsumptions that have been considered.
-Indeed, this follows from simple applications of Lemmata 1-3 and the properties of subsumption.
+Indeed, this follows from simple applications of Lemmata 2.1-2.3 and the properties of subsumption.
 This implies that σ is also a solution of Γ_0 .

-Showing completeness (i.e. the only-if direction) is a little more involved.
+Showing completeness (i.e. the "only if" direction) is a little more involved.
 Let γ be a solution of Γ_0 .
-We guide the rule applications of Algorithm 8 and extend γ to the newly introduced variables in such a way to maintain the invariant that " γ solves all (dis)subsumptions of Γ ".
+We guide the rule applications of Algorithm 4.1 and extend γ to the newly introduced variables in such a way to maintain the invariant that " γ solves all (dis)subsumptions of Γ ".
 This obviously holds after the initialization $\Gamma := \Gamma_0$.
 Afterwards, we will use γ to define a local solution of Γ .

-Consider a (dis)subsumption $\mathfrak{s} \in \Gamma$ that is solved by γ and to which one of the rules of Figures 1 and 2 is applicable.
+Consider a (dis)subsumption $\mathfrak{s} \in \Gamma$ (which is solved by γ) to which one of the rules of Figures 1 and 2 is applicable.
 We make a case distinction on which rule is to be applied: